atablash/smesh-accessors-old/README.md

 * Easy to use modern C++ interface
 * Algorithms separated from mesh structure using templates
+* Can write adapters for other libraries' mesh objects
 * Optimized for speed

 # Using the library

 ## Accessors

-Accessors, or views, are objects that provide simple interface for underlying raw structures.
+Accessors, or views, are objects that provide a simple interface for underlying raw structures.

 Where possible, data is exposed using member references instead of member functions, to minimize number of `()`s in code.